 But do they log your activities or other information?

-It depends on the Virtual Private Network service itself and there is no general answer to that question.
+It depends on the VPN service itself and there’s no general answer to this question.

 Best VPN Services